Adaptive Time-step Training for Enhancing Spike-Based Neural Radiance Fields: THE PROPOSED METHOD

 \subsubsection{Dynamic Time-step Training}

 While Equation~\eqref{eq:penalty} effectively links model performance to $t^*$, the rounding operation required to obtain $t_r^*$ introduces training instability.
-When $t^*$ fluctuates near integer midpoints (e.g., 0.5), $t_r^*$ exhibits discontinuous jumps that disrupt both the loss landscape and the performance metric $M^{-1}_{t_r^*}$ in Equation~\eqref{eq:penalty}.
-To mitigate this, we introduce a smoothing strategy applied to both Equation~\eqref{render} and Equation~\eqref{eq:penalty}:
+When $t^*$ fluctuates near integer midpoints, $t_r^*$ exhibits discontinuous jumps, causing abrupt changes in the target-step rendering error.
+To provide a continuous optimization signal for $t^*$, we linearly interpolate the rendering errors at the two adjacent integer time steps and apply the resulting smoothed error to both Equation~\eqref{render} and Equation~\eqref{eq:penalty}: